thephpleague/uri-src/docs/components/7.0/path.md

 ## Specialized Path Object

-What makes an URI specific apart from the scheme is how the path is parse and manipulated.
-This simple path class although functional will not ease parsing a Data URI path or a FTP Uri path.
-That's why the library comes bundles with two specialized Path objects that extend the current object by adding more specific methods in accordance to the path usage:
+What makes a URI specific apart from the scheme is how the path is parse and manipulated.
+This simple path class although functional will not ease parsing a Data URI path or an HTTP Uri path.
+That's why the library comes bundles with two specialized Path objects that decorates the current object and adds more specific methods in accordance to the path usage:

 - the [HierarchicalPath](/components/7.0/hierarchical-path/) object to work with Hierarchical paths component
 - the [DataPath](/components/7.0/data-path/) object to work with the Data URIs path